-Chevron Australia has operated an oilfield on Barrow Island since 1964.
 The Gorgon Gas Development, operated by Chevron Australia and in joint venture with ExxonMobil and Shell, was given approval to develop the Greater Gorgon gas fields, which contain 40 trillion cubic feet of gas.
 The gas is being piped to an LNG processing and shipping facility that were constructed on the east coast of Barrow Island between 2010 and 2017.

 Chevron Australia is committed to protecting the conservation and biodiversity values upon Barrow Island and provides full support for the marine turtle monitoring program.
-One part of this monitoring program involves the Flatback Turtle Tagging Program that has been conducted by Pendoley Environmental since 2005/06.
-The Program is designed to assess and monitor the status of the nesting flatback turtle population on the east coast of Barrow Island so that any impact from the Gorgon Gas Development can be identified.
+One part of this monitoring program involves the Flatback Turtle Tagging Program that has been conducted by Pendoley Environmental on Chevron Australia's behalf since 2005/06.

+The Flatback Turtle Tagging Program is designed to assess and monitor the status of the nesting flatback turtle population on the east coast of Barrow Island so that any impact from the Gorgon Gas Development can be identified.
 Equivalent studies are also undertaken at a reference beach located on the mainland at Mundabullangana Station, west of Port Hedland.
 Figure 2 shows the location of the two sites in WA, and the closest major town.